-And worship in the local church points us to the worship of universal church, and that Jesus has a people from many nations, and one day will include every nation (Revelation 7:9).
+And worship in the local church points us to worship in the universal church: Jesus has a people from many nations, and one day will include every nation (Revelation 7:9).

-Corporate worship also plays an indispensible part in our sanctification — our progressive growth in being conformed to the image of Jesus (Romans 8:29).
-Corporate worship is for our general “upbuilding and encouragement and consolation” (1 Corinthians 14:3), but also in beholding Jesus together, “we all . . . are being transformed into the same image from one degree of glory to another” (2 Corinthians 3:18).
+Corporate worship also plays an indispensable part in our sanctification — our progressive growth in being conformed to the image of Jesus (Romans 8:29).
+Corporate worship is for our general “upbuilding and encouragement and consolation” (1 Corinthians 14:3), but also in beholding Jesus together: “we all . . . are being transformed into the same image from one degree of glory to another” (2 Corinthians 3:18).

 Christian growth is not just something that we take away as sermon application and then work into our lives that week.
 As Tim Keller says, sanctification can happen “on the spot” as we sit under gospel preaching and engage in corporate worship.
 There are times — may God make them many — when the Holy Spirit takes the Scripture read, the prayer spoken, the chorus sung, or the truth preached and presses it right to the point of our need, and not merely informs our Christian walk, but heals us in that moment.

-When we join in corporate worship, God loves not only to change our minds, but irrevocably change our hearts “on the spot.”
+When we join in corporate worship, God loves not only to change our minds, but to also irrevocably change our hearts “on the spot.”